 Hi, I am Uwe Friedrichsen.

 I started software development in 1981.
 In 1982, I did my first freelance software development assignment.
-In my professional career, I worked in many roles in and around IT, including development, architecture, requirements engineering, quality assurance, operations, support, technology and strategic consulting, project and line management (both traditional and agile).
-I often performed a mix of all these roles and used the associated skills to achieve the respective goals, despite my role lacking clear definition.
+In my professional career, I worked in many roles in and around IT, including development, architecture, requirements engineering, quality assurance, operations, support, technology and strategic consulting, project and product management (both traditional and agile) and line management.
+Often, my roles lack a clear definition.
+Then, I combine roles and skills as needed to achieve the required goals.

 I started sharing my insights and ideas in 2005, writing articles.
 Since 2009, I have additionally shared my ideas as a public speaker.
 At the resources page, I added pointers to some of my publicly available slide decks, talk recordings, etc.

-Currently, I work as CTO at codecentric.
-I also support clients of codecentric, often as a strategic advisor.
-If you are interested in my services, contact me.
+Currently, I work as CTO at codecentric AG.
+I also support clients of codecentric AG, often as a strategic advisor.
+You can find a full list of the services I currently offer at my services page.

 Career stages

 - 2008 - today – codecentric AG.
-CTO, people lead, architect, project manager, product owner, consultant, pre-sales, developer, community ambassador.
+CTO, line manager, architect, project manager, product manager, coach, consultant, pre-sales, community ambassador.

 - 2012 - 2013 – CenterDevice GmbH (Startup spin-off of codecentric AG).
 Lead architect, developer.

 - 2002 - 2008 – Softlab GmbH/Cirquent GmbH.
-People lead, architect, project manager, consultant, pre-sales, developer, requirements engineer, test manager.
+Line manager, architect, engineering manager, consultant, pre-sales, developer, requirements engineer.

 - 2001 - 2002 – Heyde AG.
 Architect, project manager, consultant, pre-sales, developer.